ulthiel/JuLie.jl/docs/src/algebraic-structures/oscar.md

 * [Singular.jl](https://oscar-system.github.io/Singular.jl/dev/): [Singular](https://www.singular.uni-kl.de) integration.
 * [Oscar.jl](https://oscar-system.github.io/Oscar.jl/dev/): high-level package combining and extending the above.

 JuLie may be considered as a further contribution to the OSCAR project and in particular integrates with and builds upon this ecosystem.
-Here is an overview of basic algebraic structures that are used in JuLie (see [here](https://github.com/ulthiel/JuLie.jl/blob/master/src/JuLie.jl) for the full list of imports):
+Here is an overview of basic algebraic structures from OSCAR that are used in JuLie (see [here](https://github.com/ulthiel/JuLie.jl/blob/master/src/JuLie.jl) for the full list of imports):

 * Big [integers](https://nemocas.github.io/Nemo.jl/stable/integer/) of type ```fmpz``` (with shortcut ```ZZ```) from Nemo, e.g. ```ZZ(5)```.
 We prefer this to ```BigInt``` because it is what is used in Nemo and is faster.
 * Big exact [rationals](https://nemocas.github.io/Nemo.jl/stable/rational/) of type ```fmpq``` (with shortcut ```QQ```) from Nemo, e.g. ```QQ(5//3)``` or ```ZZ(5)//ZZ(3)```.